mynah/oblatum/README.md

 Features
 ========

-* MappingJdbcTemplate help you nosql to do simple database operations.
+* MappingJdbcTemplate can help you nosql to do simple database operations.
-* SqlMap help you store procedures or sql statements using a xml descriptor.
+* SqlMap can help you store procedures or sql statements using a xml descriptor.
-* SqlGenerator hep you automatically generate sql by a table.
+* SqlGenerator can hep you automatically generate sql and propertyName from a table.

 Maven dependency
 ================